HakamShams/RiverMamba_code/README.md

 ```
 Try --no-build-isolation when using pip if the installation encounters issues.

 And if you encountered issues while installing flash-attention.
-Make sure that ninja is installed and that it works correctly (e.g. ninja --version then echo $? should return exit code 0).
-If not (sometimes ninja --version then echo $? returns a nonzero exit code), uninstall then reinstall ninja (pip uninstall -y ninja && pip install ninja).
-Without ninja, compiling can take a very long time (2h) since it does not use multiple CPU cores.
-With ninja compiling takes 3-5 minutes on a 64-core machine using CUDA toolkit.
+Make sure that `ninja` is installed and that it works correctly (e.g. `ninja
+--version` then `echo $?` should return exit code 0).
+If not (sometimes `ninja
+--version` then `echo $?` returns a nonzero exit code), uninstall then reinstall
+`ninja` (`pip uninstall -y ninja && pip install ninja`).
+Without `ninja`,
+compiling can take a very long time (2h) since it does not use multiple CPU
+cores.
+With `ninja` compiling takes 3-5 minutes on a 64-core machine using CUDA toolkit.
 Then Transformer with Flash-Attention can be installed with:

 ```
 pip install flash-attn --no-build-isolation